-- (iv) the percentage of the exports not exceeding twenty percent of the total annual production of the business enterprise; and - (c) with the prior approval, for repair and maintenance under supervision of the Commissioner General. - (2) The services provided by a business enterprise in an export processing zone shall be offered to the following - a person outside the customs territory of Uganda; (a) - other export processing zone business enterprises in (b) furtherance of the export activities of those enterprises subject to the approval of the Bureau; and - persons in the customs territory of Uganda, subject to the (c) from the Bureau necessary approvals Commissioner General. - (3) Domestic goods stored under this section shall not be exempted from tax and shall not benefit from any incentive.
+- (iv) the percentage of the exports not exceeding twenty percent of the total annual production of the business enterprise; and - (c) with the prior approval, for repair and maintenance under supervision of the Commissioner General. - (2) The services provided by a business enterprise in an export processing zone shall be offered to the following- - (a) a person outside the customs territory of Uganda; - (b) other export processing zone business enterprises in furtherance of the export activities of those enterprises subject to the approval of the Authority; and - (c) persons in the customs territory of Uganda, subject to the necessary approvals from the Authority and the Commissioner General. - (3) Domestic goods stored under this section shall not be exempted from tax and shall not benefit from any incentive.

-44. Exemptions.
+48. Exemptions.

-A developer of a business enterprise shall be granted exemptions from taxes and duties on all export processing zone imported inputs that are for the exclusive use in the development and production out put of the business enterprise including machinery and equipment, spare parts, raw materials and intermediate goods, subject to the limitation on goods specified in the East African Customs Management Act.
+A developer or an operator shall be granted exemptions from taxes and duties on all export processing zone imported inputs that are for the exclusive use in the development and production out put of the business enterprise including machinery and equipment, spare parts, raw materials and intermediate goods, subject to the limitation on goods specified in the East African Customs Management Act.

-45. Warehousing domestic goods.
+49. Warehousing domestic goods.